golcz/SVD_Apprx/README.md

 The dataset for LastFM dataset is stored separately as zip.

+The final report is available as a PDF.

-The code with some early trials/legacy code (mostly for myself) is also available in the other ipynb file.
+The code with some early trials/legacy code (mostly for myself) is also available in the Comp_Stat_Proj_OLD.ipynb file.